Australia

 Forecasting tools

 There is now more choice than ever for cashflow forecasting tools.
-Some software programs appear quite impressive in terms of their visual outputs however the pros and cons of each solution can be difficult to weigh up.
-Many software tools have limitations, so it is important to ask the right questions before buying.
+Some software programs appear quite impressive in terms of their visual outputs; however, the pros and cons of each solution can be difficult to weigh up.
+Many software tools have limitations, so asking the right questions before buying is important.
 For example, some forecasting software does not interface with accounting systems or exports only hardcoded numbers to other programs such as Microsoft Excel.

 When to use a spreadsheet for forecasting